 Midnight sun, ethereal natural light shows and preening polar bears – welcome to the edge of the map.

 A pristine Eden of mountain peaks, glacial structures and pretty much every shade of blue known to man, this winter wonderland sometimes seems too beautiful to be real.
 Polar bears, whales, reindeers and walruses dot the ice-strewn land and seascapes while wildflowers bloom on the inland plains.
 Come the seasonal equinoxes, Aurora Borealis throws up its dazzling display of lights.
 On some summer nights the sun never sets.
 Enchanting, stark and about as remote as you can get while crossing parts of eight countries – Norway, Sweden, Finland, Iceland, Greenland (Denmark), Russia, Canada and the USA – the Arctic Circle really is poles apart from the typical travel experience.
+Set sail on a cruise to the Earth's tip top - The Arctic.

 Each vessel is purpose-built for polar conditions, well-equipped and fitted with modern conveniences to create a home away from home.
 Each ship also boasts a team of professional chefs preparing high-quality meals around the clock, a crew of experienced sailors and expedition leaders to chart a course.